Rethy11/CALC-U-LATOR/README.md

 The game hands you a busted old solar calculator, the “CC-1,” with almost nothing unlocked.
 You tap out what you can, print a little paper tape, and slowly buy your way into more digits, more operators, and eventually a squad of little Auto-Solvers that keep the LCD ticking up even while you’re not looking.

-It’s an idle clicker at heart, but I wanted it to feel like a real desk object — warm case plastic, a slightly dim LCD, a tape unit that actually prints.
-No big story, no pressure, just a satisfying loop and a bigger number.
+It’s an idle clicker at heart, but I wanted it to feel like a real desk object: warm case plastic, a slightly dim LCD, a tape unit that actually prints.
+Nothing too crazy, just a fun  loop and the chase for a bigger number.

 CALC-U-LATOR is still a work in progress.
 You may run into bugs, balance issues, or features still being sanded down.
 Every update brings fixes and new things to unlock as I keep chipping away at it.

 If you give it a spin, thank you.
-I’d genuinely love to hear what you think — feedback and bug reports directly shape where the game goes next.
+I’d genuinely love to hear what you think!
+Feedback and bug reports directly shape where the game goes next.

 # Looking Ahead